Comment mettre des caractères autres que des lettres dans les noms de commande ?

 - Con: It's hardly doing what we set out to do (experts will see that you are defining a macro, but others likely won't)

-3. Convince TeX that 8
+3. Convince TeX that 8 is a letter:

 \catcode`8 = 11 \newcommand{\cul8r}{Goodbye!} I said, ``\cul8r''.